 Wayne's "PSB Dreams"

 Like Neil, I dream quite often about pop stars.
 Nearly all of my favorite artists (as well as many who aren't my favorites) have appeared in my dreams at one time or another.
-And it's certainly not surprising that someone who's as big—some might say as "obsessive"—a Pet Shop Boys fan as I am would have a lot of dreams about them.
+And it's certainly not surprising that someone who's as big—some might say as "obsessive"—a Pet Shop Boys fan as I am would have a lot of dreams about them in particular.
 I have had quite a few, though perhaps not nearly as many as one might think under the circumstances (maintaining this website and all).
 In general, I'm averaging about two or three per year.
 Since, however, we remember only a fraction of our dreams, it's quite possible that I've had other PSB dreams that I simply don't recall.